FAQs

 -All acupuncturists must pass a national exam and meet strict guidelines to practice in every state.

 • -At your first appointment we will go over your health history and detail which health issues you would like to address in your treatments.
-I will do a Chinese Medical (CM) assessment which includes looking at your tongue and examining the pulse at your radial artery (on your wrists).
-This is the main map by which your CM diagnosis is made.
+I will do a East Asian Medical (EAM) assessment which includes looking at your tongue and examining the pulse at your radial artery (on your wrists).
+This is the main map by which your EAM diagnosis is made.

 -The entire session lasts about one hour.
 You will receive acupuncture which lasts between 25-45 minutes, depending on what you’re coming in for.
 You will also receive other therapies when relevant: cupping, tui na (acupressure), moxibustion and heat therapy, Qi Gong and meditation instruction.